When should the competition be held?

 How many participants advance in each age group from the Local Competition?
 What if there is a tie for 1st place?

 Each Local Competition can submit only one Champion in each age group for advancement.
-In the event of a tie at the Local Competition, the local host must determine the one Champion in each age group for advancement by conducting a hit-off or another type of tiebreaker to determine the Champion in each age group.
+In the event of a tie at the Local Competition, the Local Host must determine the one Champion in each age group for advancement by conducting a hit-off or another type of tiebreaker.

 When and where will the Regional Competition take place?

-Regional Competitions will take place from mid-May to early June.
+Regional Competitions will take place from early May to late-June.
 Regional sites will be located throughout the United States (8-10 sites) on pre-determined dates and locations.
-Jr. Home Run Derby Headquarters will provide Regional Competition information to all Local Competition Champions.
+Jr. Home Run Derby Staff will provide Regional Competition information to all Local Competition Champions.